Dannark/fpso-app-api/README.md

 # FPSO Management Backend
-This project is to demonstrate how to get a simple backend API with docker and travis with django!
+This project is to demonstrate how to use python to get a simple backend API with Django.
+The pipeline uses Travis, docker and heroku for the CI/CD!
+You can try it alive in `https://fpso-app-api.herokuapp.com/api`

 ## Workflow
 [![FPSO Management Backend Flow](https://user-images.githubusercontent.com/7622553/95813333-088adc80-0cee-11eb-9beb-805238d8f9df.png)](https://whimsical.com/UG7Yb1dtYLgPRB7JBnRjoe)